freeboson/sopel-arxiv/README.rst

 <sujeet> Did you guys see arxiv:hep-th/0503249?
 It looks fascinating!
 <dirac> [arXiv:hep-th/0503249] P. J. Fox et al., "Supersplit Supersymmetry" :: The possible existence of an exponentially large number of vacua in string theory behooves one to consider possibilities beyond our traditional notions of naturalness.
 Such an approach to […] http://arxiv.org/abs/hep-th/0503249v2

+Note the usage of the `au:` operator provided by arXiv.